Mathématique: Chapter 5

 “And then what happened?”

-“He hyperventilated to the point that he passed out.”
+“He hyperventilated and passed out.”

 “Yup.
-I really—don’t think he’s okay.”
+I don’t think he’s okay.”

 “A continuous tone, though?”